Career journal vs brag doc vs spreadsheet: what actually works

 The brag document

-A running document -- Google Doc, Notion page, plain text file -- where you dump wins as they happen.
+A running document, Google Doc, Notion page, or plain text file, where you dump wins as they happen.
 Less structured than a spreadsheet, more narrative.

 Where it breaks.
 Brag docs tend to only capture wins.
 Challenges you navigated, decisions you made under uncertainty, feedback that changed your approach -- these fall outside the "brag" frame, so they don't get written down.
 But they're often the most interesting material for interviews.